 Stream of Consciousness Definition

-Stream of consciousness is a psychological term applied to a method of writing that captures the myriad of thoughts and feelings that pass through the mind.
+Stream of consciousness writing is a method of writing that captures the myriad of thoughts and feelings that pass through the mind.
 This method’s purpose is to allow these thoughts to pass through without any inhibitors.
 It’s quite literally capturing the “stream” of your consciousness.
-The reason it’s used in narratives and films alike, is to make the viewer or the reader truly experience those thoughts as the character is thinking them.
-It doesn’t just relay thoughts to the audience for informational purposes, but creates an experience of thinking.

 This is different from an internal monologue.
 Internal monologue relays thoughts in a linear and logical way.
 Stream of consciousness can be marked often by non-linear and unusual grammatical or syntax structures, for it represents the more natural flow of thought.
 This is why the nature of this is often long-winded writing.